Bone Broth Protein Powder, Bone Broth Concentrate, and Liquid Bone Broth: What’s the Difference?

-In order to extract all of the beneficial nutrients from the bones, such as collagen and gelatin, anti-inflammatory compounds, and minerals, they must be simmered for at least 10 hours — and in some cases, up to 24 hours depending on the type of bones you use.
+In order to extract all of the beneficial nutrients from the bones, such as collagen and gelatin, they must be simmered for at least 10 hours — and in some cases, up to 24 hours depending on the type of bones you use.

-Skip the slow simmer time, and you’ll end up with a regular stock or broth that may have a few minerals but won’t contain any of the proteins or other nutrients that give homemade broth its unique healing properties.
+Skip the slow simmer time, and you’ll end up with a regular stock or broth that may have a few minerals but will contain fewer proteins or other nutrients that make homemade broth special.

 Bone Broth Powder, Concentrate, and Liquid: What’s the Difference?

 Bone Broth Powder and Bone Broth Protein Powder

 A bone broth powder, or a bone broth protein powder, is bone broth that’s been dehydrated at a low temperature and then turned into a powder.

 How to Use It